Functional Threshold Power (FTP) is one of the key performance metrics for cyclists who want to train and race with power.

-While this has applications in its own right – if you race 25-mile time trials in the UK, for example, it’s a very useful figure to know if you’re racing with a power meter – it’s more commonly used to set training zones and for measuring improvements (or deteriorations) in fitness.
+This has applications in its own right – for example, if you race 25-mile time-trials in the UK or you’re racing with a power meter – but it’s more commonly used to set training zones and for measuring improvements (or deteriorations) in fitness.

 FTP is also one of the key figures used to determine all manner of things on Zwift, such as training zones and race categories.